(Here is a primer on the single most important marketing tactic available to local businesses today)

 - Product and service write-ups.
 Take a look at your current website and marketing materials.
 Have you written about your products and services in “customer-speak”?
 You want to talk in a language your Customer understands.
 I often see professionals who are in an industry with jargon that other professionals in that industry use and understand but whose Customers don’t.
 It’s fine to know and use the technical terms of your industry but when talking to your Customer, you want to make sure you’re meeting them with the words they’re using to find you.

 - Blog Posts.
 Blogging is a critical part of content marketing (and, yes, you can blog!).
 You should be blogging at least once a month, posting articles that are highly relevant to what your Ideal Customers are looking for.
 If you’re really serious about being competitive online and driving traffic, then you should be blogging closer to two times a week.
 Each blog post should be at least 300 words (about a ½ page single spaced); I like to see at least 500 words (this blog post is over 2,000 words!).
-Your website should be running a popular Content Management System like WordPress or Joomla that will allow you to easily post your blogs yourself as well as Search Engine Optimize them.
+Your website should be running a popular Content Management System like WordPress that will allow you to easily post your blogs yourself as well as Search Engine Optimize them.

 - Special Reports & eBooks.
 As you will see in Step 5, offering a Special Report or eBook for download is a really effective way to build your mailing list.
 Special Reports and eBooks typically explore a topic in much more depth and more attention is paid to how the content is laid out and presented.
 For a great example of an eBook that has served us well for years, check out “17 Questions To Ask Before You Buy A Website“.